Ilex vomitoria 'Nana'

 - Wildlife Value:

-- Fruits are attractive and food source to birds and small animals.
+- Fruits are attractive and food source to birds and small animals, but are rarely produced.
 Flowers attract bees.
 Members of the genus Ilex support the following specialized bee: Colletes banksi.
 Leaves provide food source for deer.

 - Play Value: